limbario/typescript-sdk/packages/api/README.md

 # @limbar/api

-Create Android emulators or iOS simulators as if you're calling your own internal function.
+Create Android emulators or iOS simulators as if you're calling your own internal functions.

 This package contains a fully-typed HTTP client to communicate with Limbar services, specifically region endpoints and main Limbar API with following features: